wcatron/citekit/jquery-plugin/README.md

     -   *cite-collection* - collections url

-For compelete list look see the file.
+For complete list look at the jquery plugin file.